SyndraLover/Akai-APC-Key-25-mk2-Midi-for-Musescore/Readme.md

     - `python3 main.py`
     - `uv run main.py`
 7. Launch Musescore4
-8. Enable midi Input and change keybindings to mapped keys in main.py
+8. import keybindings for xorg only.
+9. Enable midi Input in Musescore.
+Only enabling the first input of Akai APC Key 25.
+10. Focus Musescore Window and everything should work.
+You can see inputs in terminal for debug

 ## Customization
 - change bindings in main.py